 Business Lighting Rebate: Varies, visit program website or contact utility for details

-Generally speaking, your energy bills will significantly decrease after you install solar panels.
+Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Dardenne Prairie, the average amount someone can save is $1,171 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.

 Ultimately, the answer will depend on your specific situation.
 You'll be eligible for a federal tax credit of up to 30% of the system's cost, as well as state or local incentives depending on where you are.
 As for insurance, you'll need to inform your insurance company about your new solar panels.
 Your premium may increase due to added property values, but you'll have peace of mind if a covered event happens to the system.